cristianoliveira/ergo/README.md

 ### Ephemeral Setup

 As an alternative you can see the scripts inside `/resources` for running an ephemeral setup.
-Those scripts sets the proxy only while `ergo` is running.
+Those scripts set the proxy only while `ergo` is running.

 ## Testing